“0. Introductory Overview,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Except where indicated otherwise:

 The terms bishop and bishopric in this handbook refer also to branch presidents and branch presidencies.
 The terms stake president and stake presidency refer also to district presidents and district presidencies.
+For a summary of how the authority of district presidents differs from that of stake presidents, see 6.3.

 References to Sunday apply to whichever day the Sabbath is observed locally.